tip-org/tools-paper/paper.md

 (assert-not (forall ((x nat) (y nat)) (p x y))) (check-sat)
 ```
-This choice is predictable, symmetric and is khown to work well in
+This choice yields predictable and symmetric verification conditions and is
-practice: for instance, it is strong enough to prove commutativity of
+known to work well in practice: for instance, it is strong enough to prove
-the normal definition of natural number addition without any lemmas
+commutativity of the normal definition of natural number addition without any
-when doing induction on both variables.
+lemmas by doing induction on both variables.

 ## Other transformations and external tools